 The Research Process

-This book has detailed information on things like:
+This website has detailed information on things like:

 Evaluating information you find online: